ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.md

    - One site on the tester.
    - A series of connections for each site, in which each connection specifies a DUT pin, a site number, an instrument, and an instrument channel.
 2. Complete the following steps to review the Test Program Configurations that this test program uses.
-   1. Select **Semiconductor Module » Edit Test Program: SMUMergePinGroup.seq** or click the **Edit Test Program: SMUMergePinGroup.seq** button on the TSM toolbar.
+   1. Select **Semiconductor Module -> Edit Test Program: SMUMergePinGroup.seq** or click the **Edit Test Program: SMUMergePinGroup.seq** button on the TSM toolbar.
    2. Select the Configuration Definition panel.
 3. Complete the following steps to review the `MainSequence`, `ProcessSetup`, and `ProcessCleanup` sequences that this test program uses.
-   1. On the `Sequences` pane, select the MainSequence sequence and review the objectives each step performs and optionally review the LabVIEW code associated with each step:
+   1. On the `Sequences` pane, select the MainSequence sequence and review the objectives each step performs and optionally review the C#/.NET code associated with each step:
-      - In the Setup & Cleanup section, there are no steps.
+      - In the Setup & Cleanup step group, there are no steps.
-      - In the Main section, the test program Performs
+      - In the Main step group, the example demonstrates:
          - Four channel merging for 10A & unmerging at code level.
          - Two channel merging for 5A & unmerging at code level.
          - Step level four channel merging.